secf00tprint/blog/blog/_posts/2024-06-20-portforwarding-docker-en.md

 <pre><code class="bash">ssh inside_inside_server
 </code></pre>

 As mentioned the "-W" switch exist since the 2010 version of OpenSSH.
-If you still get an older version you can use the following method if Netcat and OpenSSH exist on the systems.
+If you still get an older version - i.e. before or equal to OpenSSH 5.3 - you can use the following method if Netcat and OpenSSH exist on the systems.

 Be aware that you can not mix up ProxyCommand and ProxyJump in an ssh config file.
 SSH will use the first found directive and block the other one for the rest of the config file.